 Each event builds on the previous one, so we will host a debrief meeting with your team and ours after the event to review and document what worked well and what can improve to continue meeting your goals.
 We’ll work with you to make good use of all the feedback we worked so hard to get during the event.
-Then we package all of that up into a debrief document that becomes a critical reminder and roadmap for future events — When the next event or next year comes around, this is the first thing we will read to outline a plan for success.
+We then package all of that up into a debrief document that becomes a critical reminder and roadmap for future events.
+When the next event or next year comes around, this is the first thing we will read to outline a plan for success.

 PACKAGE YOUR EVENT PLAN INTO A POST-EVENT REPORT

-Take the results of your polls or surveys, testimonials, anecdotal feedback from your colleagues, praise you receive in emails from attendees, and your debrief notes, and package them into a succinct slide deck that tells your event’s story and allows the results to sing.
-Be sure to remind your audience (your boss, her boss, your board or investors) the goals you set at the beginning and how you achieved or exceeded them.
+Take the results of your polls or surveys, testimonials, anecdotal feedback from your colleagues, praise you receive in emails from attendees, and your debrief notes; package them into a succinct slide deck that tells your event’s story and allows the results to sing.
+Be sure to remind your audience—your boss, her boss, your board, or your investors—of the goals you set at the beginning and how you achieved or exceeded them.

 MEASURING RESULTS IS A LONG GAME

 Let’s be super clear here: seeing results from an event is a long game.
 Your event (probably!) isn’t a Beyoncé album launch with 1B in sales overnight.
-It might take you 18 months to see the full cycle of results from your event, and that’s ok.
+It might take you 18 months to see the full cycle of results from your event and that’s okay.
 The trick here is finding a way to accurately measure those results so that you can show your sky-high ROI to your key stakeholders.
-(And in the earlier report, be sure to remind and prepare those stakeholders that results will continue to be felt over time.)
+(In the earlier report, be sure to remind and prepare those stakeholders that results will continue to be felt over time.)

 WILL YOUR EVENT STAY IN THE BUDGET NEXT YEAR?

-(HINT: IF YOU CREATED AND MET YOUR SMART GOALS WELL IT WILL.)
+(HINT: IF YOU CREATED AND MET YOUR SMART GOALS, IT WILL.)